GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/image/index.md

   * cl::sycl::image_channel_order order

+   Raw pointer to the image data.
 Image channel order.

   * cl::sycl::image_channel_type type

+   Raw pointer to the image data.
+Image channel order.
 Image channel type.

   * range rng

+   Raw pointer to the image data.
+Image channel order.
+Image channel type.
 Image range.

   * AllocatorT allocator

+   Raw pointer to the image data.
+Image channel order.
+Image channel type.
+Image range.
 The allocator used to create internal storage

   * property_list propList

-   List of image properties
+   Raw pointer to the image data.
+Image channel order.
+Image channel type.
+Image range.
+The allocator used to create internal storage List of image properties

-   **Returns:** Any host side allocation of data will be performed using the provided allocator.
+   **Returns:** Any host side allocation of data will be performed using the provided allocator. hostPtrRaw pointer to the image data. orderImage channel order. typeImage channel type. rngImage range. allocatorThe allocator used to create internal storage propListList of image properties

 ---